JaxPlays-Inc/jaxplays.org/content/reviews/2025-03-05-The-Drowsy-Chaperone.md

 #### A Cast That Brings the Madness to Life

-{{< figure src="/media/photos/2025-The-Drowsy-Chaperone-02.webp" alt="Blake Osner as Aldolpho in 'The Drowsy Chaperone', dramatically gesturing with extended arms, dressed in a vibrant and ornately decorated costume, on stage with a vivid, colorful backdrop." caption="Blake Osner captures the flamboyant spirit of Aldolpho in 'The Drowsy Chaperone' at the Alhambra Theatre & Dining, delivering a larger-than-life performance that fills the stage with charisma and comedic flair." attr="Limelight Theatre" >}}
+{{< figure src="/media/photos/2025-The-Drowsy-Chaperone-02.webp" alt="Blake Osner as Aldolpho in 'The Drowsy Chaperone', dramatically gesturing with extended arms, dressed in a vibrant and ornately decorated costume, on stage with a vivid, colorful backdrop." caption="Blake Osner captures the flamboyant spirit of Aldolpho in 'The Drowsy Chaperone' at the Limelight Theatre, delivering a larger-than-life performance that fills the stage with charisma and comedic flair." attr="Limelight Theatre" >}}

 [[person:Bill Rains]] as Man in Chair is the beating heart of this production, guiding the audience through the story with dry wit, infectious enthusiasm and a deep, genuine love for musical theater.
 His performance is both hilarious and oddly poignant, making it impossible to imagine the show without him.